 Flexible: book your room for as long or short as you want to

-Two choices: en-suite or shared bathroom
+Two choices: en-suite in shared apartment or studio apartment

 Arrive any time: day is best but we can arrange 24/7 arrivals